KopterBuzz/NOMNOM/README.md

  This is not directly related to the above, but at the moment Mod Manager software that depends on NOMNOM expects the following criteria also:
  - your Mod(s) must work with BepInEx 5

- To make NOMNOM aware of a new Mod, create an Issue on the [NOMNOM repository](https://github.com/KopterBuzz/NOModManifestTesting/issues) with the Mod's Details, or follow [these instructions.](SCHEMA.md#how-to-contribute-mod-manifests)

 If you would like to help improving NOMNOM, follow [these instructions.](SCHEMA.md#how-to-contribute-anything-else)